 Where a site adjoins a road, the road boundary must be landscaped to a minimum depth of 2 m, except for the required access and egress points.
 The landscaping must consist of either grass and/or a combination of groundcovers, shrubs and/or trees.
+Matters over which discretion is restricted:

-- (a) Species of plants and height at time of planting;and - (b) The extent to which the key moves in the Waitomo Caves Village Town Concept Plan have been considered and provided for; and - (c) Visual effects including bulk, scale and location of the building or activity; and
+- (a) Species of plants and height at time of planting; and - (b) The extent to which the key moves in the Waitomo Caves Village Town Concept Plan have been considered and provided for; and - (c) Visual effects including bulk, scale and location of the building or activity; and